Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Threats

-• Intense competition from other retailers and online platforms
+• Intense competition from online and big-box retailers

 Stock Price Action Analysis

-The following weekly stock chart displays The Home Depot, Inc.’s price movements over the past 12 months, highlighting key highs, lows, and volatility:
+The weekly stock chart below illustrates The Home Depot, Inc.’s price movements over the past 12 months, highlighting key support and resistance levels:

 stock price